• Skip to content

 Because there are many reasons why a child might have gastrointestinal symptoms, the child will need a thorough medical examination before starting any treatment.

 There’s no evidence to support the general use of a gluten-free or casein-free diet.
-But like some typically developing children, autistic children might have gluten intolerance, or other food sensitivities, allergies or intolerances.
+But like some typically developing children, autistic children might have food intolerances, food allergies or food sensitivities.
 If this is the case, specific diets can help.

 Find out more